team-eternity/eternity/docs/readme.txt

 - Control and user experience improvements -

+  * Saves now are versioning, allowing backwards compatibility.

+  * Added secret revealing notifications.
+The defaults are DSITMBK for Doom and CHAT for Heretic, and can be overridden by providing a "DSSECRET" lump, or "DSYEAH" in Strife (when Strife becomes supported).
+Secret notifications can be toggled via the "secret_notification" console variable.

+  * monsters_remember and monster_avoid_hazards are now 0 by default.

+  * Added a folder selector popup on Windows for when no IWADs are found.

   * Now if an action is bound to more than one key, and two of the keys are being pressed, releasing just one of them will not stop the action.
 You need to release all of them.